algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 - Need to have a phone.
 - Need to know a bit about cheeses.
 - Need to know the kind of cheese they want.
-- Need to have access to the application (QRcode).
+- Need to have access to the application (QR code).

 > [!Note]
-> If it is the first time the user download the application, they would need an internet connection.
+> If it is the first time the user downloads the application, they would need an internet connection.

 **Basic Flow**:

 1. Click on the "Add Tags" Button.
-2. Select Tags according to the needed cheese by cicking on them.
+2. Select Tags according to the needed cheese by clicking on them.
 3. Close the Pop-up.
 4. Click the "Search button".
 5. Scroll through Cheeses.